hplush/slowreader/CONTRIBUTING.md

    - But for one-time work, you can manually install [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation) versions according to [`.tool-versions`](./.tool-versions) file.

+   - For an initial overview and run the project without downloading, you can try the online sandbox on [StackBlitz](https://stackblitz.com/fork/github/hplush/slowreader?file=web/main/main.svelte).

 2. Then install all npm dependencies by `pnpm`:

    ```sh